bcgov/smk/docs/installation.md

 Click one of the download links to left to download the most recent build of SMK.
 After unzipping the package, you should copy the `dist` folder to your project.

-Then in your application, you could include SMK like this (assumeing you copied `dist` to `assets/js/smk`):
+Then in your application, you could include SMK like this (assuming you copied `dist` to `assets/js/smk`):

 `<script src="assets/js/smk/smk.js"></script>`